remix-run/blues-stack/README.md

   fly secrets set SESSION_SECRET=$(openssl rand -hex 32) --app blues-stack-template-staging
   ```

+  > **Note:** When creating the staging secret, you may get a warning from the Fly CLI that looks like this:
+  >
+  > ```
+  > WARN app flag 'blues-stack-template-staging' does not match app name in config file 'blues-stack-template'
+  > ```
+  >
+  > This simply means that the current directory contains a config that references the production app we created in the first step.
+Ignore this warning and proceed to create the secret.

   If you don't have openssl installed, you can also use [1password](https://1password.com/generate-password) to generate a random secret, just replace `$(openssl rand -hex 32)` with the generated secret.

 - Create a database for both your staging and production environments.
 Run the following: